Wolf Hall: Stage

 Producers Jeffrey Richards and Jerry Frankel brought the London productions of Wolf Hall and Bring Up the Bodies, starring Ben Miles as Thomas Cromwell; Lydia Leonard as Anne Boleyn; Lucy Briers as Catherine of Aragon; and Nathaniel Parker as Henry VIII, to Broadway's Winter Garden Theatre in March 2015 for a 15-week run.
 The double-bill has been re-titled Wolf Hall, Parts 1 and 2 for American audiences.
 The play was nominated for eight Tony Awards, including Best Play.

 Television

 In 2012, the BBC announced it would adapt Wolf Hall and Bring Up the Bodies for BBC Two, for broadcast in 2015.
 On 8 March 2013, the BBC announced Mark Rylance had been cast as Thomas Cromwell.
-The first episode was broadcast in the United States on PBS's Masterpiece Theatre, on 5 April 2015.
-In June 2015, Amazon announced exclusive rights to stream Masterpiece programmes, including Wolf Hall, on its Amazon Prime Instant Video platform.
+The first episode was broadcast in the United States on PBS's Masterpiece on 5 April 2015.
+In June 2015, Amazon announced exclusive rights to stream Masterpiece programmes, including Wolf Hall, on Amazon Prime.
+After suffering an extensive delay due to the COVID-19 pandemic, the second series adapting the third book, The Mirror and the Light, was filmed between November 2023 and April 2024 and aired in the UK on 10 November 2024.